The Age of Extremes: Reception

 The book was praised for its broad scope and for its insights.
 Criticisms focused on the book's pessimism and Hobsbawm's alleged inability to appreciate capitalism's adaptability and contribution to living standards.

 Edward Said called the book "unsettling and powerful" in the London Review of Books.
 He also wrote that Hobsbawm's own participation in the events he narrated added to the appeal of the book, and that there was a significant overlap of history and memory in it.
-Moreover, Said commended Hobsbawm's ability to draw conclusions from political and economic trends in the West, but criticized him for being unaware of relevant debates in the historical study of non-Western societies.
-In particular, Said criticized Hobsbawm's claim that politicized religion was an exclusively Muslim phenomenon.
+Moreover, Said commended Hobsbawm's ability to draw conclusions from political and economic trends in the West, but criticised him for being unaware of relevant debates in the historical study of non-Western societies.
+In particular, Said criticised Hobsbawm's claim that politicised religion was an exclusively Muslim phenomenon.
 Said also lamented the lack of "a view from within" in the book, constructed with the experiences of witnesses and activists, as opposed to the large scale and impersonal overview that Hobsbawm offered.

 Similarly to Said, M.E.
 Sharpe observed that the book was written as both history and memory.
 Sharpe also wrote that without historians like Hobsbawm we would be utterly lost.

 Francis Fukuyama wrote in Foreign Affairs that "it was a work of great insight coupled with extraordinary blindness".
-He commended Hobsbawm's erudition and the book's breadth but he criticized him for failing to appreciate the strengths of capitalism.
-Fukuyama similarly disparaged Hobsbawm's preference for centralized governments.
+He commended Hobsbawm's erudition and the book's breadth but he criticised him for failing to appreciate the strengths of capitalism.
+Fukuyama similarly disparaged Hobsbawm's preference for centralised governments.
 Finally, Fukuyama was also critical of the short space that the book dedicated to capitalist Asia.

-Tony Judt, writing in the New York Review of Books, underlined Hobsbawm's impact on historical writing but criticized his Marxist convictions.
+Tony Judt, writing in the New York Review of Books, underlined Hobsbawm's impact on historical writing but criticised his Marxist convictions.

 Lawrence Freedman wrote that the book set the standards for accounts of the twentieth century and praised it for its "powerful analysis" and "broad sweep".
 Nevertheless, Freedman thought that Hobsbawm was not justified in seeing capitalism as an unruly and intrinsically extremist force nor did he share Hobsbawm's worry about anarchy becoming triumphant in the post-cold-war world.
-In his reply to Freedman's review, Hobsbawm criticized Freedman for passing his ideological beliefs as historical judgements and defended his pessimism on the world's future.
+In his reply to Freedman's review, Hobsbawm criticised Freedman for passing his ideological beliefs as historical judgements and defended his pessimism on the world's future.